-Researchers at the Hertie School of Governance’s international symposium call for a fundamental revision of the European governance system
+Researchers at the Hertie School’s international symposium call for a fundamental revision of the European governance system

 Berlin, 27 May 2014 – “The striking success of anti-European parties, not only at the fringes of Europe but in core countries, calls into question the long-held assumption that the slow accumulation of power by the European Parliament will convey greater legitimacy and acceptance to European governance.
 When the National Front gains more European seats than any other party in France, we need to stop and consider what we are doing wrong," comments Mark Kayser, Professor of Applied Methods and Comparative Politics at the Hertie School, on the result of the European Parliament Elections 2014 at the international Symposium Governance in Europe in Berlin.
 Andrea Römmele, also a Professor at the Hertie School, fears for the European integration: “While some European leaders may believe they’ve gotten away with a black eye from the elections, they have in fact failed to achieve their core task, namely, the integration of Europe.“